 It’s the perfect tent for families because you can pitch it and collapse it into a small space.
 There are no stakes or poles to set up, and it’s much easier than other tents.

-There are a few things to keep in mind when assembling your own Coleman 2-Person Tent.
+There are a few things to remember when assembling your Coleman 2-Person Tent.
 The tent has an aluminum pole, and you’ll need to cut that in half and use one bar for each side of the tent.

 Stoves that are easy to use

 You don’t need to buy the most expensive stove to heat your food.
-I’ve found that even the cheapest stove has proven to work well in the cold.
+I’ve found that even the cheapest stove works well in the cold.

 That being said, there are a few things you should look for when buying a stove.
 For example, look for a furnace that is “easy to use” (not complicated).